QUESTION #1: What areas in Washington do you serve?

 ANSWER: Yes.
 We do have a caseload limit and will update our website accordingly.

 ANSWER: Yes, due to the COVID-19 pandemic, we are virtual.
 However, we do appear in court if the courthouse allows for in-person appearances.

 ANSWER: Our attorney hourly rate is $300/hour.
 Typically our retainer is $2,000; however, this may change depending on your needs.

-ANSWER: Yes, we offer a free thirty-minute consultation.
+ANSWER: Yes, we offer consultations at a discounted rate of $200/hour.

 QUESTION #6: I have a hearing next week, can you take my case?

 ANSWER: That depends on the nature of your hearing, our current deadlines, and the type of evidence that needs to be acquired for the hearing.